Callouts

 >

-> The Docker Dashboard does _not_ remove volumes when you delete the app stack.
+> The Docker Desktop Dashboard does not remove volumes when you delete the app stack.

 >